yano1/Sp2018-Accelerated/README.md

-# Class Repository Template
+# Class Repository For Spring 2018 Accelerated class

-**WARNING** This is a template -- it is not an actual class repo.
-Students should find the proper repo for their class, and make a fork of that.

-This is a repo that serves as a template for a repository for a particular instance of a class for the [UWPCE Python Certificate](https://www.pce.uw.edu/certificates/python-programming).
+UWPCE Python Certificate Program

-Make a copy of this repo for each class, so that it can be used by the class to share information and for students to submit their work.
+This repository is used by the class to share information and for students to submit their work.

 ## Structure of the Repo